How Do I Obtain Medical Marijuana in Georgia? | Cannabis Oil Law

 How to Obtain Medical Marijuana (Cannabis Oil)

 In April 2019, Georgia Governor Brian Kemp signed House (HB) 324, an update to Haleigh’s Hope Act, into law.
-The updated law allows for limited in-state production of low-THC (less than 5%) oil by approved suppliers, and permits pharmacies and potentially other retail establishments to apply for a dispensing license.
+The updated law allows for limited in-state production of low-THC oil (containing 5% or less by weight of tetrahydrocannabinol and an amount of cannabidiol equal to or greater than the amount of THC) by approved suppliers, and permits pharmacies and potentially other retail establishments to apply for a dispensing license.

-As of April 2023, Georgia residents will now be able to purchase an active Low-THC Oil and products at one the five dispensaries licensed by the Georgia Access to Medical Cannabis Commission.
+As of May 2025, Georgia residents may purchase low-THC oil at one of the 14 dispensaries licensed by the Georgia Access to Medical Cannabis Commission.

-Georgia House Bill 1 (HB 1) (Haleigh’s Hope Act), which was signed into law by Governor Nathan Deal on April 16, 2015, created the Low THC Oil registry program.
-The bill allowed patients and families (in case of children) who registered with the state to possess up to 20 ounces of cannabis oil.
-The intent of the law was to protect qualified patients and families (in case of children) from criminal prosecution for possessing low (<5%) THC oil.
+Georgia House Bill 1 (HB 1) (Haleigh’s Hope Act), which was signed into law by Governor Nathan Deal on April 16, 2015, created the Low THC Oil Registry.
+The bill allowed patients and families (in case of children) who registered with the state to possess up to 20 fluid ounces of cannabis oil.
+The intent of the law was to protect qualified patients and families (in case of children) from criminal prosecution for possessing low-THC oil.

 What disease states are covered by Georgia's medical marijuana law?